 CT is not able to differentiate between a transudative or exudative pleural effusion with similar fluid densities and non-differentiating rates of loculation and pleural thickening 9,10.
-However, CT can help distinguish between a pleural effusion and a pleural empyema (see pleural effusion vs pleural empyema).
+However, CT can help distinguish between pleural effusion and pleural empyema (see pleural effusion vs pleural empyema).

 Treatment and prognosis

 The treatment of pleural effusions is usually targeted to the underlying condition (e.g. congestive cardiac failure or malignancy).
 Symptomatic patients with large effusions may be treated by therapeutic aspiration (thoracentesis).

 When effusions are very large, this can safely be done 'blind' although increasingly ultrasound is used to at least mark an appropriate site.
 Ultrasound-guided aspiration is reliable and fast and enables loculated effusions to be drained.
 A catheter can be left in situ, although care must be taken to ensure that it is connected either to an underwater drain or to a sealed system such that air cannot enter the pleural cavity.

 If effusions reaccumulate despite repeated aspirations and systemic therapy (where appropriate), a tunnelled semipermanent pleural drain or video-assisted thoracic surgery (VATS) pleurodesis can be considered.

 - raised hemidiaphragm, e.g. hepatomegaly, phrenic nerve palsy

 - pleural thickening, e.g. old tuberculosis or empyema